pgroonga/pgroonga.github.io/install/ubuntu.md

 ## How to install

-You can use the following instruction to install PGroonga to all supported Ubuntu versions.
+You can use the following instruction to install PGroonga on all supported Ubuntu versions.

 Install `postgresql-server-9.4-pgroonga` package: